 Then a change … break time.
 The unconcerned lady was then replaced by a mask wearing man who proceeded to bark instructions through the gauze.
-But some success the line was moving and he had an “assistant” who seemed to do nothing!!
+But with some success the line was moving although he had an “assistant” who did nothing!!

-After standing around for about an hour our 24 hour transit visas were granted.
+After standing around for about an hour the 24-hour transit visas were issued.

-After enquiring about our luggage we found it at the now stationary carousel and headed off to the transfer bus.
+The next step was to find our luggage.
+After making a few enquiries we found it at the now stationary carousel and headed off to the transfer bus.

 Progress was still on schedule until we got to the counter.
-Two of us are were on ETSA visas and one had a 10 year US visa.
+Roger and I were on ESTA visas and Carol had a 10-year US visa.

-Gut wrenched.
-The clerk pointed out that my ETSA visa was for passport number PT129---- and my passport number was PW129----.
+Gut wrenching.
+The clerk pointed out that my ESTA visa was for passport number PT1292636 and my passport number was PW1292636.